🎮

 How To Read This Device

 R40S Pro is best framed as a machine for players who want a balanced handheld that can stretch beyond the basics.
-This category rewards shoppers who know what kind of sessions they actually play, because not every strong device is strong in the same way.
+That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.

 The vertical shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Linux also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.